 Docker for Linux

-In this section we'll walk you through the steps to get a single Solace PubSub+ software message broker Docker container up-and-running in a non-cloud Linux environment.
+In this section we'll walk you through the steps to get a single Solace PubSub+ software event broker Docker container up-and-running in a non-cloud Linux environment.

 It's assumed you have a stable version of Docker installed.

-The number of CPUs and system memory required by your message broker depends on the number of client connections you need to support.
-By default, fresh installations of the message broker allow up to 100 client connections.
+The number of CPUs and system memory required by your event broker depends on the number of client connections you need to support.
+By default, fresh installations of the event broker allow up to 100 client connections.

-- Information about configuring storage volumes can be found at Storage Configuration.
+Information about configuring storage can be found at Managing Storage for Container Images.

-Pull the message broker image from the Docker repository using these two steps:
+Pull the event broker image from the Docker repository using these two steps:

 - Pull the image: